mia-platform/documentation/docs/release-notes/platform_10-9-0_releasenotes.md

 ### New Features

-The file picker of the Projection DDL modal import, that can be used in the System of Record section, now supports `.sql` file
+The file picker of the Projection DDL modal import, that can be used in the System of Record section, now supports `.sql` file.

 ### Improvements